SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 - Product name
 - Product release
 - Product Support Package stack and Patch level
-- A list of contained Software Component versions with
+- A list of contained software component versions with
-  - Software Component name
+    - Software component name
-  - Software Component release
+    - Software component release
     - Delivery Package, which delivers the versions

 ## Building the Add-on Product